COVID-19 advice for volunteers

 - Clean the box daily

-- If you experience any difficulty with requesters not complying with these safe, no-contact rules please report the user by pressing the ‘flag’ button in the top right corner in a conversation
+- If you experience any difficulty with requesters not complying with these safe, no-contact rules please do not share with this user.

 By following hygiene guidelines you can minimise the risk to yourself and your community: